 HSBC to cut up to 10,000 jobs in drive to slash costs: Report

-LONDON: HSBC Holdings Plc is planning to cut up to 10,000 jobs as interim Chief Executive Officer Noel Quinn seeks to reduce costs across the banking group, the Financial Times reported on Sunday (Oct 6).
+LONDON: HSBC is planning to cut up to 10,000 jobs as interim chief executive Noel Quinn seeks to reduce costs across the banking group, the Financial Times reported on Sunday (Oct 6).

 The plan represents the lender's most ambitious attempt in years to cut costs, the newspaper said, citing two people briefed on the matter.
 It said the cuts will focus mainly on high-paid roles.